 The cool helped me with dressing the kids because, of course, we had to all dress to the holiday theme.
 I had long sleeve holiday shirts for both in the backs of their closets.
 Items I’d found on clearance after the season.
-Dylan wore his although it was a tad big (it says small on the tag, but I’m think it must be an adult small?).
-Elise’s was way too big (size 3T) but a quick trip to Carter’s and I scored on a 2T long sleeve Christmas shirt for $2 literally the day before.
+Our son wore his although it was a tad big (it says small on the tag, but I’m think it must be an adult small?).
+Our daughter’s was way too big (size 3T) but a quick trip to Carter’s and I scored on a 2T long sleeve Christmas shirt for $2 literally the day before.
 It’s plenty big enough she’ll be able to wear in again 7 months.
 I paired it with her cute velvet skirt I found at consignment for her Halloween costume last year.
 Trent had a fun Star Wars holiday shirt we found at Target on clearance in January.

 Then there was me.
 I was coming up empty handed and, well, wanted something fun too.
 So, naturally, I made myself a shirt the morning of.
 Because, yes, that is the kind of crazy thing I do.
 Not a first either.
 I did actually buy the plain gray t-shirt at Michaels the day before.
 I had one idea to make an “ugly sweater” sort of shirt, but quickly switched gears to something simpler.
 Especially after I procrastinated until the morning of the party!

-Instead, I used freezer paper and my Silhouette to make a quick stencil that read “But first, I must take an #elfie.”
+Instead, I used freezer paper and my Silhouette to make a quick stencil that read “But first, let me take an #elfie.”
 I painted the wording in using black and red fabric paint I already owned.
 Used the hair dryer to speed up the drying process (trick I’ve learned because I never seem to have 4 hours to let these sit to dry).
 And, ta-da, I was party ready for $4.
 I also now have a shirt I can wear again for future Christmas fun.